1LStopBudapest/NanoTuplePlot/README.md

 The deafault region is SR+CR (search and control regions), to make histogram with other region, use --region option

+The following one might not work as RatioPlot.py needs to be modified to run over latest samples.

 One can run RatioPlot.py to make Ratio plots between two samples for a given variable.
 This is for shape comparison so for now, histograms are unit normalised.
 More option can be added later.